Nancy Shaver

 Nancy Shaver (born 1946) is an American visual artist based in Jefferson, New York.

 Early life and education

 Shaver was born in 1946 in Appleton, New York.
 She earned a BFA at Pratt Institute in 1969.

 In 1994, Shaver opened the antique shop "Henry" in Hudson, New York.

 Career

 She has taught in Bard College’s MFA program for more than 20 years.

 The "Robert Gober: The Heart is Not a Metaphor" exhibit at the Museum of Modern Art in 2015 includes some of her early photographs.
-Her work also appeared in MoMA-PS1’s "Greater New York" in 2015, "La Biennale di Venezia" in 2017, and at the National Gallery, Washington, DC, in "Outliers and the American Vanguard Art" in 2018.
+Her work also appeared in MoMA-PS1’s "Greater New York" in 2015, La Biennale di Venezia "Viva Arte Viva" in 2017, and at the National Gallery, Washington, DC, in "Outliers and the American Vanguard Art" in 2018.